hoanhan101/hraft/PROPOSAL.md

   non-master node, it should redirect the request to the master and do the consensus checking there.

-  > In this situation, s it better to put a load balancer in front of
+  > In this situation, is it better to put a load balancer in front of
   > these non-master nodes?

 - If I choose to stop a node or multiple nodes, the system must still work.